 The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) is the entity within ASHA authorized to accredit graduate education programs for the professions of audiology and speech-language pathology.
 Master's degree programs in speech-language pathology and clinical doctoral programs in audiology that prepare individuals to enter independent professional practice are eligible to be reviewed by the CAA.

-CSD programs offering courses and/or degrees via Distance Education are available in EdFind, ASHA's online search engine.
+CSD programs offering courses and/or degrees via Distance Education are available in EdFind.

 Institutions designated as Historically Black Colleges and Universities (HBCUs) with CSD academic programs are identified in program profiles in EdFind.
-In addition, an ad hoc report is available for institutions with multicultural or bilingual emphasis.
+In addition, ad hoc reports are available for institutions with multicultural or bilingual emphasis.

 Council of Academic Programs in Communication Sciences and Disorders